by Andrea Trudden, Vice President of Communications & MarketingHeartbeat International

 In light of the leak of a draft Supreme Court opinion reversing Roe v.
 Wade in Dobbs v.
 Jackson, we have witnessed the intensifying extremism of pro-abortion advocates.
 Heartbeat has received multiple reports of vandalism and death threats against pregnancy centers and personnel since the draft opinion was leaked.
 One would think that those claiming to care about pregnant women would not direct their violence at the very locations that support pregnant women.
 But unfortunately, we are not talking about reasonable people.

 On Sunday, May 8, 2022, pro-life group Wisconsin Family Action was attacked with Molotov cocktails and the building set fire.
 Thankfully, no one was hurt.
 Shortly thereafter, an organization calling itself “Jane’s Revenge” claimed responsibility for the attack.
 While Wisconsin Family Action is not a pregnancy center, “Jane’s Revenge” called the attack “only a warning” and demanded the “disbanding of all anti-choice establishments, fake clinics [an extremist term for pregnancy centers offering help and hope to women] and violent anti-choice groups within the next thirty days.”
 The group claims to be “not one group, but many.
 We are in your city.
 We are in every city.”
+Since then, Jane's Revenge has been threatening and committing vandalism against pro-life organizations of many kinds, including pregnancy help organizations.
+The FBI is taking this very seriously and has an open investigation on Jane's Revenge.

 Intimidation of pregnancy centers is not a new tactic, and, sadly, pro-abortion extremists have long hated pregnancy centers.
 However, given the news out of the Supreme Court and the realistic possibility that this is the year Roe v.
 Wade will be overturned, the temperature has reached new heights on the abortion issue.
 This is a time to review your safety and security policies and procedures, retrain your volunteers and staff as necessary, and be especially vigilant about your surroundings.
 Here are five more tips to better prepare and protect your pregnancy center now and in the days to come.

 Invest in security systems and cameras both inside and outside your center.
 While this requires an investment of fiscal resources, a security system with cameras may deter criminal activity helps create a record that can be provided to law enforcement if, God-forbid, something does happen.
 Many companies that provide security systems and devices offer a free consultation and provide recommendations to protect your center.
+This would be a good ask for a certain level donor.

 This is a great opportunity to build a relationship with local law enforcement!
 Most departments, particularly rural departments, would be happy to perform a walkthrough and security assessment of your center.
 Take this opportunity to share with them what the center does for women and to ask for their expertise about security.
 Ask them to identify vulnerabilities in your center’s security.
 Ask them to show you where they would allow protesters to congregate and to explain what the center should do if protesters trespass or engage in threatening behavior.
 Keep in mind that you could extend this invitation either to the City Police or the County Sheriff if they share jurisdiction.
 Building a relationship with a local law enforcement official might make it easier to call upon them if your center experiences threats.